lukasubo/Zoom-Attendance-Checker/README.md

 # USAGE
 1. Replace the dummy emails in 'studentlist.csv' with a list of student emails for your lab section.
 This will be used to check for absent students and excluded non-students from checks.
+2. Replace the dummy names in 'studentlist.csv'.
+These will be used to display the absent students - but not to check.
-2. Run the below command.
+3. Run the below command.

 `python3 attendance.py 'zoomreport.csv' S E`